SrSyntaxAT/FarmingWorld/README.md

   "time": 30                            # The time in seconds that a player is protected.
 },
 "chunkDeletePeriod": 336                # Time in hours when an unused chunk should be deleted.
-0 = deletion disabled }
+0 = deletion disabled "ticket": {
+    "enabled": true,                    # Whether the ticket is activated.
+    "dateFormat": "HH:mm dd.MM.yyyy",   # Which time format should be displayed on the ticket.
+    "name": "&6&lTeleport Ticket",      # What name the ticket item should have.
+    "material": "PAPER",                # List of available materials  https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html
+    "teleportInstantly": false          # When using the ticket, should the player be teleported to the farm world immediately?
+  }
+}
 ```
 ---